oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 ### Memory safety issues

-Memory safety issues are the cause of most security CVEs we encounter.
+Memory safety issues are the cause of most security CVEs (Common Vulnerabilities and Exposures) we encounter.
 Undefined behavior can be abused by a hacker to take control of the program or to leak privileged information.
-If you try to access an array element out of its bound in memory-safe languages, you will just crash the program with panic or error, which is predictable behavior.
+If you try to access an out of bounds array element in a memory-safe language, you will just crash the program with panic or error, which is predictable behavior.

 This is why memory-related bugs in C/C++ systems often result in CVEs and emergency patches.
 There are other memory-unsafe behaviors in C/C++, like accessing pointers from stack frames that have been popped, a memory that has been de-allocated, iterator invalidation, and so on.
 Memory safe languages, even ones that are not the safest, still protect against such security issues.